Savoyard Alps Landscape

 Although culturally close, our map focuses on the French departments 73 and 74, while mentioning cross-border influences.

-What is the best period for a gastronomic tour?
+When is the best time for a gastronomic tour?

-Autumn is ideal for wines and aged alpine cheese, while winter is the prime season for convivial dishes like fondue.
+Autumn is ideal for wines and aged alpine cheese, while winter is the peak season for convivial dishes like fondue.

 How should I store products brought back from a trip?

-Pressed cheeses keep very well in a cool place, wrapped in parchment paper.
-Avoid plastic which suffocates them.
+Hard cheeses keep very well in a cool place, wrapped in parchment paper.
+Avoid plastic, which suffocates them.

-Check our guide Where to find the products for a list of certified online shops.
+Consult our guide Where to find products for a list of certified online shops.

 What is the "Site Remarquable du Goût" label?